apache/druid/docs/api-reference/tasks-api.md

 *Successfully shut down task*
 <!--404 NOT FOUND-->
 <br/>
-*Cannot find task with id*
+*Cannot find task with ID*
 <!--END_DOCUSAURUS_CODE_TABS-->

+---

 #### Sample request

-The following request is an example of shutting down task of id `query-52as 8aafe-7265-4427-89fe-dc51275cc470`.
+The following request shows how to shut down a task with the ID `query-52as 8aafe-7265-4427-89fe-dc51275cc470`.

 <!--DOCUSAURUS_CODE_TABS-->